buchifadev/dacade-celo-tutorial/README.md

     }
   }
 ```
-get outgoing request is responsible for fetching all the requests sent to this user an sstoring it to the `outGoingRequests` variable.
+get outgoing request is fetchs all the requests sent to this user, them stores it in the `outGoingRequests` variable.

-the last two functions we create are
+the last two functions we create are:
+- approveRequestAmount
+- grantRequest

 ```javascript
   async function approveRequestAmount(amount) {